Published 07 May 2026

 - Payment processing fees

-- Stock images or premium assets
+- Premium images or assets

 - Ongoing maintenance

-What to check before hiring?
+What to check before choosing a Wix freelancer?

 - Live Wix website examples